massdriver-cloud/webinar-bundle-building/README.md

 git clone git@github.com:massdriver-cloud/webinar-bundle-building.git
 ```
 ### Step 3: Build and Push Docker Image
-Navigate to the application directory and run the following command to build the Docker image for your FastAPI Python code and push it to Amazon ECR:
+Run the following command to trigger the Massdriver CLI and build the Docker image for your FastAPI Python code and push it to AWS ECR:

 ```
-cd webinar-bundle-building
 make mass_push
 ```

 ### Step 4: Publish the Lambda Bundle
 Publish the Lambda bundle to your Massdriver Catalog.
-This step lints and validates the bundle before publishing.
+This step lints and validates the bundle before publishing (via Massdriver CLI).

 ```
 make mass_publish